USS Moosbrugger: History

 USS Moosbrugger was laid down 3 November 1975, launched 23 July 1977 and commissioned 16 December 1978.
 She arrived at her new home port at Charleston, South Carolina just prior to Christmas 1978 becoming the first of her class at that base.
 She conducted shakedown operations at Fleet Training Center, Guantanamo Bay, Cuba.
 She visited Port-au-Prince, Haiti, and Saint Thomas, United States Virgin Islands during this time.

 Following shakedown, USS Moosbrugger returned to her builders for post-commissioning refits and upgrades.
 While at Pascagoula, she was ordered to conduct an emergency sortie in order to avoid the worst effects of Hurricane Frederic, spending several days in the Gulf of Mexico while the storm system passed.
 Following her return to port, Moosbrugger supplied electrical power to portions of the shipyard to allow her refit to complete.
 It was in this refit that a pair of moose antlers were installed on the ship, just below the bridge windows.

 Moosbrugger deployed to the Mediterranean Sea on 14 July 1980, acting as flagship for Commander, Destroyer Squadron 20 for the entire deployment.
 She conducted anti-submarine warfare (ASW) and amphibious support operations during the deployment.
-Port visits included Rota, Spain, Naples, Italy, Cagliari, Italy, La Spezia, Italy, Marseilles, France, Benidorm, Spain, Cartagena, Spain, and Palma de Mallorca.
+Port visits included Rota, Spain, Naples, Italy, Cagliari, Italy, La Spezia, Italy, Marseille, France, Benidorm, Spain, Cartagena, Spain and Palma de Mallorca.
 She returned from this deployment on 11 December 1980.
 She was the test platform for the AN/SQR 19(V) tactical towed array sonar (TACTAS) in 1982.

 Moosbrugger received the Meritorious Unit Commendation (MUC) for service as set forth in the following citation:

 In 1989, Moosbrugger made the final Cold War deployment to the United States Sixth Fleet as the primary ASW element of the USS Theodore Roosevelt Battle Group.